understanding relationships

 This really is the overarching theme that binds all of these problems together.
 With that in mind, it isn’t that surprising that communication in general is often regarded as one of the most important elements of a successful relationship.
 Communication in any partnership, especially a romantic one really is the cornerstone of success.
 Partners in failing relationships communicate less and less and unsurprisingly, drift further and further apart.
 A relationship is in dire straits when lines of communication break down and cease to exist.
 No problem is ever resolved by two people who refuse to communicate.

-Most of us know to go and see a doctor or a health professional for an ache or cough that just won’t go away, but what about if it’s not your body but your relationship that’s sick?
+Most of us know to go and see a doctor or a health professional for an ache or cough that just won’t go away, but what about if it’s not your body but your relationship that’s not right?
 The problem can be identifying the problem to start with, and then knowing where to go to seek help.
 For some couples, professional counselling can be a solution worth considering.

 One of the big problems is that we have trouble seeing our own relationships objectively.
 We are often so blinded by how our partner is contributing to the problem that we can’t see our own faults.
 Often it can be helpful to get a third party’s objective perspective.

 A therapist can impartially listen to each party, objectively evaluate the situation, and give you the tools that you need to successfully navigate a difficult relationship.
-Each of our psychologists are experts in their area of practice and are equipped to help you make the long-term changes that you need.

-If you notice that your relationship is in trouble, or you just want to strengthen existing lines of communication within your partnership, resolve perpetual problems or achieve greater intimacy, don’t hesitate to contact us today.
-Relationship counselling fees start at $250 per session.
+If you notice that your relationship is in trouble, or you just want to strengthen existing lines of communication within your partnership, resolve perpetual problems or achieve greater intimacy, relationship counselling may help.